 Berretti G, Colletti G, Parrinello G, et al. Pilot study on microvascular anastomosis: performance and future educational prospects.
 Acta Otorhinolaryngol Ital 2018;38:304-309. https:// doi.org/10.14639/0392-100X-1583.

 Kaplan HI, Sadock BJ.
 Comprehensive textbook of Psychiatry.
 Baltimore: Williams & Wilkins 1985.

 Chapters from books or material from conference proceedings:

 Cloninger CR.
 Establishment of diagnostic validity in psychiatric illness: Robins and Guze’s method revisited.
-In: Robins LN, Barret JE, editors.
+In: Robins LN, Barret JE, Eds.
 The validity of psychiatric diagnosis.
-New York: Raven Press 1989, p.74-85.
+New York: Raven Press 1989, p.
+74-85.

 Acknowledgements and the citation of any grants or other forms of financial support should be provided at the end of the paper, after the list of references.

 Notes to the text, indicated by asterisks or similar symbols, should appear at the bottom of the relevant page.

 Mathematical terms and formulae, abbreviations, and units of measure should conform to the standards set out in Science 1954;120:1078.